 First computers mastered chess.
 Recently it was “Jeopardy!”
 Now computers are getting much better at poker.
 The New York Times recently reported on the efforts of online gambling websites to crack down against poker bots.

-“But artificial intelligence has come a long way in the last few years, far enough that poker bots are… Read More
+“But artificial intelligence has come a long way in the last few years, far enough that poker… Read More

 Two computer scientists propose a new approach for comparing human intelligence with non-human intelligence.
 The Economist has a story about it.
 Here is part of the story:

 “The most famous test for artificial intelligence is that devised by Alan Turing, a British computing pioneer.
-To pass the Turing test, and thus be considered intelligent, a program… Read More
+To pass the Turing test, and thus be considered intelligent,… Read More

 Date: March 03, 2011 | Author: admin | Category: Turing Film | No Comments |